 - Oncologic: Always biopsy areas of concern in nonhealing wounds, as this can be an atypical presentation of some types of malignancies.

-- Systemic: There are multiple systemic diseases which inhibit wound healing, with diabetes being the most common culprit.
-It has been determined that uncontrolled blood glucose levels suppresses the body’s normal inflammatory response, as well as causing microvascular disease which limits healing.
+- Systemic: There are multiple systemic diseases that inhibit wound healing, with diabetes being the most common culprit.
+It has been determined that uncontrolled blood glucose levels suppress the body’s normal inflammatory response, as well as causing microvascular disease, which limits healing.

 - Nutrition: While serum albumin has not been found to be a good predictor of wound healing, there is some evidence that protein malnutrition, as well as insufficient levels of certain vitamins and minerals, will limit the body’s ability to heal chronic wounds.